Day 7: "Stillness & Surrender" / शांति और समर्पण

 Story: A different context from Days 1, 3, and 6.
 Today, Paschimottanasana is the ultimate surrender pose.
 On Day 1, it stretched the "west" side of the body.
 On Day 3, it was the bird returning to the nest.
 On Day 6, it was the inner gaze.
 Today, it is pure surrender.
 The body folds forward, the head bows, and you give up all effort.
 Let gravity pull you.
 Don't reach for the toes -- let the toes come to you (or not).
 The great yoga teacher B.K.S.
 Iyengar said of this pose: "It is the pose that teaches patience.
 You can force yourself into it, or you can wait.
 The pose rewards those who wait."
 On Day 7, we wait.

 Hold: 2 MINUTES.
-Yes, double the usual time.
-This is Day 7.
-We stay.
-Set a timer if needed -- two full minutes of simply being in the fold.
+Double the usual time.
 The first 30 seconds may feel restless.
-The next 30 seconds, the body begins to settle.
 After one minute, something releases.
-After 90 seconds, you may feel the body open in a way that effort could never achieve.
 The last 30 seconds are a gift.

 ---